UML-Cyber-Security/CCDC_Practice_Infrastructure/Event-Notes/Service-First-15/DNS/Linux/README.md

 ## First 30
 * Audit the DNS Server each machine is configured to use (/etc/resolv.conf, nmtui)
   * Can Wazuh do this?
 What about Zabbix
-* Is DNSSec something that is good
+* Question(Need to look into): Is DNSSec something that is good?
 ## Stretch Goals
 Enable DNSSec.